junxit/us-congress-bills-114/metadata.md

 - 2016-02-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H616)
 - 2016-02-09 — The title of the measure was amended.
 Agreed to without objection.
 - 2016-02-10 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.
+- 2016-02-22 — Passed Senate without amendment by Unanimous Consent.
+- 2016-02-22 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2016-02-22 — Senate Committee on Veterans' Affairs discharged by Unanimous Consent. (consideration: CR S914)
+- 2016-02-22 — Senate Committee on Veterans' Affairs discharged by Unanimous Consent.(consideration: CR S914)
+- 2016-02-23 — Message on Senate action sent to the House.
+- 2016-02-25 — Presented to President.
+- 2016-02-25 — Presented to President.
+- 2016-02-29 — Became Public Law No: 114-130.
+- 2016-02-29 — Became Public Law No: 114-130.
+- 2016-02-29 — Signed by President.
+- 2016-02-29 — Signed by President.